tatefu/php-developer-test/README.md

 ## Deliverables
 * Completion of HTML, jQuery and LESS/SASS files for the supplied PSDs
 * Functionality to be completed in PHP (CodeIgniter/Laravel)
-* Must work in IE9+ and latest versions of Firefox and Chrome
+* Must work in IE9+ and latest versions of Firefox and Chrome, iPad 4, iPhone 5, Samsung Galaxy S4
 * HTML5 semantic markup and CSS3 styles and selectors need to be used extensively
 * Use of the following CSS features is required:
   * CSS3 Animations